Thank you for your interest in our Teen Summer Program!

 - Apply: Applicants should complete the online application form.
 Applications are only accepted during specified time frames.

 - Submit Additional Paperwork*: Once your initial application has been received, our office will email you the additional paperwork needed to complete your application.
-These packets are due by Noon on Friday, April 3, 2020.
 Please ensure we have your correct email address on file.
 Additional paperwork will include: